Member News : How to contribute

 There are many third party websites that will tell you how to do this, but this guide tells you how get the best out of it in our context, in a series of steps:

-- Find out what type of website you have – popular examples are WordPress (as this site), WordPress.com (commercially hosted version of WordPress, slightly different), Squarespace, Wix, Joomla, Drupal, Blogger and a few others.
+1. Find out what type of website you have – popular examples are WordPress, WordPress.com (commercially hosted version of WordPress – slightly different), Squarespace, Wix, Joomla, Drupal, Blogger, Weebly and a few others.
 Some service providers have their own website builders – for those you’d need to enquire with your provider as to what they can do.
-If you’re not on one of these popular systems (perhaps a handbuilt website from years ago), I congratulate you on your perseverance; it’s probably super-quick these days, but you may be missing out on a few facilities and might consider updating to a content management system.
+If you’re not on one of these popular systems (perhaps a hand-built website from years ago), I congratulate you on your perseverance; it’s probably super-quick these days, but you may be missing out on a few facilities and might consider updating to a modern content management system.

-- Once you have your feed enabled, you can go to the feed address, and see what it’s providing.
-In the case of this site, it’s at https://www.londonforum.org.uk/feed, which also shows you what a working feed looks like.
+4. Once you have your feed enabled, you can go to the feed address, and see what it’s providing.
+In the case of this site, it’s at https://www.londonforum.org.uk/feed, which also serves to show you what a working feed looks like.
+You can subscribe to this feed too, by the way.

 Better food and best practices

-- What length of text?
+• What length of text?
 More is better – right?
 Not when it comes to feeds.
 You have limited space to get your message across, around 75 words.
 So writing in Newspaper style helps, with key points in the first paragraph.
-We truncate feeds, so readers will see a link to your website after the limit is reached.
+We truncate feeds, so readers will see an ellipsis and link to your website after that limit is reached.

-Some sites provide whole articles in a feed, that’s not really best practice – there’s usually an option (in WordPress: ‘settings’ – ‘reading’) to put either the ‘content’ or ‘excerpt’ in the feed.
-An excerpt is best, but you need to check the feed to see what it actually produces, which can depend on your theme. - Add pictures or photos – make your story stand out.
-WordPress for example doesn’t include pictures in feeds by default.
-Here I need to mention the importance of the ‘featured image‘.
-If you share stories on social media, you’ll already know that those systems usually pick up the ‘featured image’ from a post (this may depend on your SEO choices), making it an important way to get your message across.
-Using WordPress as example again, there are plugins to automatically add the featured image to a feed.
+Some sites provide whole articles in a feed, that’s not best practice – there’s usually an option (in WordPress: ‘settings’ – ‘reading’) to put either the ‘content’ or ‘excerpt’ in the feed.
+An excerpt is best, but you need to check the feed to see what it actually produces, which can depend on your theme.

-- Pdf content won’t show in a feed.
+• pdf icon PDF files won’t show in a feed.
 If you use a pdf – preferably not – then please wrap it in a short textual summary – newspaper style – and perhaps include a snapshot of the front page as the featured image.
 Here’s one I made earlier.
-We also see examples such as “Autumn Newsletter 2024 (link to pdf)” without explanation, or indeed a completely blank post, relying on an image on the website, but without an image in the feed, which, without more detail, is unlikely to catch anyone’s attention.
+We also see examples such as “Autumn Newsletter 2024 (link to pdf)” without explanation, or indeed a completely blank post, relying on an image on the website, but perhaps missing the image in the feed.
+Without that, it’s unlikely to catch anyone’s attention, and won’t make it into our weekly email.

-- Check that your feed has an appropriate identifier.
+• Check that your feed has an appropriate identifier.
 You’ll see that we identify each Source: on our Member news page – these come directly from your feed’s “title” – setup for your website (in the case of WordPress it’s the ‘Site Title’ in General Settings).
-If it’s just a series letters, a local acronym, or worse – completely blank – while your members may recognise it, others probably won’t.
+If it’s just a series letters, a local acronym, default “My Blog” or worse – completely blank – while your members may recognise it, others probably won’t.

 [themify_icon icon="exclamation-triangle" style="large"]

-This is a so-called ‘shortcode’ that’s not been expanded because, without extra code, systems typically don’t processes them in RSS feeds.
+This is a so-called ‘shortcode’ that’s not been expanded because, without extra code, systems typically don’t processes them for RSS feeds.
 Please check and remove, or workaround this issue.

 Feed your members!

 As I mentioned in the earlier article, this longstanding technology works both ways, and London Forum has an RSS feed in the usual place: https://www.londonforum.org.uk/feed, to which you can subscribe for automatic updates, as I do at Hammersmith.
-This allows us to carry selected Forum news both on our website, and in our member email updates.
+You don’t even need to add a plugin if you’re using WordPress – it has a built-in RSS widget.
+Using this technique, we carry selected Forum news both on our website, and in our member email updates.

 One for the road – Calendars